Mateusr337/roadmap-backend/Estep 2: Operating System (OS).md

 - **Shared Memory** ⇒ ****Some processes will have access from the same memory.
 - **Message passing** ⇒ this can be by link (indirect or direct) or exchanging messages:

+## I/O Management

+One of the important jobs of an Operating System is to manage various I/O devices including mouse, keyboards, touchpad, disk drives, display adapters, USB devices, Bit-mapped screen, LED, Analog-to-digital converter, On/off switch, network connections, audio I/O, printers etc.

+An I/O system is required to take an application I/O request and send it to the physical device, then take whatever response comes back from the device and send it to the application.
+I/O devices can be divided into two categories:

+- **Block devices** − A block device is one with which the driver communicates by sending entire blocks of data.
+For example, Hard disks, USB cameras, Disk-On-Key etc.
+- **Character devices** − A character device is one with which the driver communicates by sending and receiving single characters (bytes, octets).
+For example, serial ports, parallel ports, sounds cards etc

+**Device Controllers**

+Device drivers are software modules that can be plugged into an OS to handle a particular device.
+Operating System takes help from device drivers to handle all I/O devices.